Canton of Zurich: Geography

+The vast majority of the canton lies to the south of the Rhine.
+The exceptions being the Rafzerfeld, acquired by the canton in 1651, and a tiny portion of the village of Laufen-Uhwiesen called Nohl.
 Its neighbouring cantons are Schaffhausen to the north, Aargau to the west, the cantons of Zug and Schwyz to the south and the cantons of Thurgau and St. Gallen to the east.

-It also has an international border with the German district of Waldshut and though only for 460 m) the district of Konstanz in Baden-Württemberg owing to its short border with Stemmer, an outlying hamlet belonging to the municipality which forms the small German enclave of Büsingen am Hochrhein.
+It also has an international border with the German district of Waldshut and though only for 460 m the district of Konstanz in Baden-Württemberg owing to its short border with Stemmer, an outlying hamlet belonging to the municipality which forms the small German enclave of Büsingen am Hochrhein.

-The canton can be roughly divided into the city and lake, the Unterland in the northwest, the Oberland in the southeast, the Weinland and Winterthur in the northeast, and the Knonaueramt southwest of the Albis.
+The canton of Zurich can be roughly divided into its capital city (Zurich) and lakeside areas (including the Goldcoast), the Unterland in the northwest, the Oberland in the southeast, the Weinland and Winterthur in the northeast, and the Knonaueramt southwest of the Albis.
 The Zurich Metropolitan Area extends beyond the cantonal borders.